 We are premium study abroad advisory, we offer very unique and customised services to our students.
 As we are not an agency ,we don’t take any commission from any school to send them students, which means that my counsellors will give you honest and genuine advise at all points.
 You must have noticed on my team page that my counsellors are not normal graduates, they hold degrees from Ivy league and other top ranked schools.
 We are able to bring their expertise to you via Skype at your home!

 Honestly speaking, I would have paid a ransom to get access to them and have them to help me for my profile building and admissions.
 At ReachIvy we are looking at only committed candidates who are targeting Ivy league and other top colleges and my counsellors help them leverage their profile to get admitted to a top school.
-Its really difficult to get access to my counsellors and they are doing this purely out of their passion to help other students.
+Our expert counsellors also work in top companies full-time, but they make themselves available for ReachIvy students purely because they want to help young and bright students.

-Salary post MBA is upwards of $100K and this is small investment towards reaching your long term long career goals.
+Salary post MBA is upwards of $100K and this is small investment towards reaching your long term career goals.

 Hook Lines / Why ReachIvy?
 Why is the course charged so much?
 Other counsellors don’t charge so much.